I’ve said it before, but it bears repeating—Slovenia’s ability to fly under the radar is pretty amazing.

 But look at this!

-I’ve already covered Slovenia’s charming pastel seaside town of Piran, the powerful rushing water of the Vintgar Gorge, our unique dinner in a medieval archer’s tower and morning at the market in Ljubljana, and an afternoon at a winery.
+I’ve already covered Slovenia’s charming pastel seaside town of Piran, the powerful rushing water of the Vintgar Gorge, our unique dinner in a medieval archer’s tower and morning at the market in Ljubljana, an afternoon at a winery, and driving through the gorgeous Julian Alps.
 One of the great things about Slovenia is that it’s very compact, so you can see a ton in a very short period of time.
 We only spent a few days here, and really explored the whole country.

 Now it’s time to talk about why no Slovenian itinerary is complete without Lake Bled.
 Stick around to the end and you’ll get some bonus Lake Bohinj as well…